dufferzafar/dufferzafar.github.com/_posts/2024-08-24-silos-and-fragility.md

 ## act iii - resolution

-Ray Dalio founded Bridgewater Associates - now one of the largest hedge funds in the world.
-Dalio attributes much of his company's success to a culture of radical transparency and radical truthfulness.
-In his book "Principles" he outlines the management philosophies that have guided Bridgewater, emphasizing openness, honesty, and a relentless pursuit of understanding reality.
+[Ray Dalio](https://en.wikipedia.org/wiki/Ray_Dalio) founded [Bridgewater Associates](https://en.wikipedia.org/wiki/Bridgewater_Associates) - now one of the largest hedge funds in the world.
+Dalio attributes much of his company's success to a culture of [radical transparency](https://en.wikipedia.org/wiki/Radical_transparency) and radical truthfulness.
+In his book "[Principles](https://en.wikipedia.org/wiki/Principles_(book))" he outlines the management philosophies that have guided Bridgewater, emphasizing openness, honesty, and a relentless pursuit of understanding reality.

 Dalio believes that by creating an environment where everyone feels free to express their thoughts and where information is openly shared, organizations can make better decisions and become more resilient.
 This approach challenges traditional hierarchical structures and promotes a culture where feedback is encouraged, and mistakes are seen as opportunities for learning.